RecursiveRobot/fp-dojo/README.md

 TODO
 ----

-* TODO Give a better introduction to what functional programming is
 * TODO Refactor the practical so that it's shorter
 * TODO Finish the instructions on hooking up with slack
 * TODO Make testing more thorough